thedev-me/register/README.md

 Use the following structure for your JSON file.

 > [!IMPORTANT]
-> Keep only the necessary records, update their values as needed, and delete the others.
-Typically, this means an IP address as an A record or a hostname as a CNAME record.
-NS records specify the nameservers that store DNS records.
-MX and TXT records handle email routing and ensure email authenticity and domain ownership.
+> Keep only the necessary records, update their values as needed, and <strong>DELETE</strong> the ones you dop not need from the JSON.
 [Learn more about DNS records.](https://www.cloudflare.com/learning/dns/dns-records/)

 > [!IMPORTANT]
 > Ensure your JSON file is valid with NO trailing commas.
 You can easily check the format validity [here](https://jsonlint.com).

+Template:
 ```json
 {
   "subdomain": "yoursubdomain",